kubearmor/KubeArmor/GOVERNANCE.md

 2. If the response is "no" or there is no response within two weeks, a pull request is opened moving the person from the Maintainers section to the Emeritus section of MAINTAINERS.md.
 3. Voluntary moves to Emeritus pass by lazy consensus.

 A Maintainer may be removed involuntarily for sustained inactivity, repeated Code of Conduct violations, or behavior that materially damages the project.
 Involuntary removal requires a two-thirds supermajority of Maintainer votes in a 1-week voting window.
 The subject of the vote is not eligible to vote on their own removal.
-Subject to the company vote cap above.

 A Maintainer may step down at any time by opening a pull request moving themselves to the Emeritus section.